CallumBeaney/people/readme.md

 # people
 ## what is?
 This is a CLI tool for tracking the number of days since you have made contact with people.
-Why a CLI?
-It is discreet and the vast majority of people don't even know what a terminal is.
-Why make this?
-Once a work of friend network reaches a certain size it can be easy to forget to maintain less intimate relationships when work is intense.

 Below is a walkthrough and instructions on making this program accessible system-wide with an alias for smoother use.

 ## usage
 ```